ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 ### Modify the Editor

 The editor component currently only handles creating new tasting note.
 We will also need to handle the case where we need to edit a tasting note.
 We could handle this by passing the whole tasting note, but let's just pass the note's ID.
 Since `id` is not a great name for a prop, let's use `noteId`.
-Add the following prop to the `script setup` section of our `AppTastingNoteEditor`:
+Add the following prop to the `script` section of our `AppTastingNoteEditor`:

 ```TypeScript
 const props = defineProps({